mattmassicotte/swift-evolution/proposals/0NNN-parameter-actor-inheritance.md

 ## Proposed solution

-This proposal changes the inheritance semantics for isolated parameters to match actor inheritance.
+This proposal changes the inheritance semantics for isolated parameters.
+An isolated parameter should always be inherited, even when used with an actor type.

 ## Detailed design